Q&A: Congressman Ro Khanna on Stealthing, Sexual Assault and the Post-Weinstein Reckoning

 Now, honestly, I didn’t know about that.
 When I was in college, I hadn’t heard about it, but apparently it’s become a much bigger phenomenon.
 So I went to Carolyn Maloney, who is the leader on these issues in Congress, and she said, “OK, let’s write a letter to the judiciary committee, at least have this become part of the dialogue, let’s see what legislation we could get.”
 Because everyone agrees that consent is at the heart of relations between men and women, and anything that violates consent is wrong.

-SJI: Specifically active, affirmative consent.
+Specifically active, affirmative consent.

-RK: Yes.
+Yes.
 I mean active, affirmative consent for the whole process.
 The appalling situations that we’ve seen in the media are [instances] where people have felt violated by lack of consent.
 Whether it’s giving someone a kiss that’s unwanted, whether it’s trying to have sexual relations with them when it’s unwanted—at the heart of what’s so offensive is this idea of violating a person without their active, affirmative consent.

 Stealthing is the same thing.
 Stealthing, in my view, should be sexual assault.
 What’s so important to understand is that these aren’t gray areas.
 These aren’t cases of people asking someone out or being flirtatious and being rejected and misreading signals.
 These are cases of men touching women, or deceiving women, and touching their bodies without their active consent.
 This is something that we know is wrong.